Skip to main content

 Educating parents and guardians

-Answer: There should definitely be considerations made for not just parents and guardians but really the community as a whole.
+Answer: There should definitely be considerations made for not just parents and guardians, but the community as a whole.
 These individuals should know that the district has worked together with multiple disciplines to craft a comprehensive EOP that covers all hazards and keeps their children as safe as possible without sacrificing their education.

-Parents and guardians do need to made aware what they need to do in the event of a school emergency.
+Parents and guardians do need to be made aware of what they need to do in the event of a school emergency.
 It should be explained that even if parents and guardians are being asked to stand back, by following these guidelines, they are helping keep their children safer.

 EOP plan review and adjustments frequency